uzenith360/ngx-package-starter/README.md

 ## Support

-For support, email wogwugwu.zenith@gmail.com, i will do my best to respond to all issues
+For support, email wogwugwu.zenith@gmail.com, I will do my best to respond to all issues

+## Important

 Don't forget to search/replace my github handle and NPM Package name/Github repo with yours, after you fork/clone/download this repo :)

+If you like it remember to **give repo a star**⭐